JonoHall/linked-options/README.md

 ```

 ## Objectives
-- Built in native javascript
+- Built from the ground up using native Javascript
 - Automatically select an option if a variant is specified in the URL.
 - Remove the variable parameter from the URL if an invalid selection is made.